-E-mail addresses: ariesco@fdi.ucm.es (A. Riesco), alberto@sip.ucm.es (A. Verdejo), narciso@sip.ucm.es (N. Martí-Oliet), rafa@sip.ucm.es (R. Caballero).
+Email addresses: ariesco@fdi.ucm.es (Adrián Riesco), alberto@sip.ucm.es (Alberto Verdejo), narciso@sip.ucm.es (Narciso Martí-Oliet), rafa@sip.ucm.es (Rafael Caballero)

-one to state membership axioms characterizing the elements of a sort.
+We present here Maude DDebugger, a declarative debugger for Maude specifications.
+Maude [12] is a high-level language and high-performance system supporting both equational and rewriting logic computation.
+Maude modules correspond to specifications in rewriting logic [21], a logic that allows the representation of many models of concurrent and distributed systems.
+This logic is an extension of membership equational logic [2], an equational logic that, in addition to equations, allows to state membership axioms characterizing the elements of a sort.
 Rewriting logic extends membership equational logic by adding rewrite rules, which represent transitions in a concurrent system and can be nondeterministic.
-The Maude system supports several approaches for debugging Maude programs: tracing, term coloring, and using an internal debugger [12, Chapter 22].
+The Maude system supports several approaches for debugging Maude programs: tracing, term coloring, and using an internal debugger [12, Chap.
+22].
 The tracing facilities allow us to follow the execution of a specification, that is, the sequence of applications of statements that take place.
 The same ideas have been applied to the functional paradigm by the tracer Hat [11], where a graph constructed by graph rewriting is proposed as a suitable trace structure.
 Term coloring uses different colors to print the operators used to build a term that does not fully reduce.
 Finally, the Maude internal debugger allows the definition of break points in the execution by selecting some operators or statements.
 When a break point is found the debugger is entered, where we can see the current term and execute the next rewrite with tracing turned on.
 However, these tools have the disadvantage that, since they are based on the trace, show the statements applied in the order in which they are executed, and thus the user can lose the general view of the proof of the incorrect computation that produced the wrong result.

-Declarative debugging of wrong answers of membership equational logic specifications was studied in [8,7], and was later extended to debugging of wrong answers in rewriting logic specifications in [30], while descriptions of the implemented system can be found in [34], where we present how to debug wrong results due to errors in the statements of the specification.
-In [32] we investigated how to apply declarative debugging of missing answers, traditionally associated with nondeterministic frameworks [10,23], to membership equational logic specifications.
+Declarative debugging of wrong answers of membership equational logic specifications was studied in [8, 7], and was later extended to debugging of wrong answers in rewriting logic specifications in [30], while descriptions of the implemented system can be found in [34], where we present how to debug wrong results due to errors in the statements of the specification.
+In [32] we investigated how to apply declarative debugging of missing answers, traditionally associated with nondeterministic frameworks [10, 23], to membership equational logic specifications.
 We achieve this by broadening the concept of missing answers to deal with erroneous normal forms and least sorts.
 Finally, we extended the calculus developed thus far in [31] to debug missing answers in rewriting logic specifications, that is, expected results that the specification is not able to compute.
 A description of the whole system is presented in [33].